AdobeDocs/commerce-frontend-core/src/pages/ui-components/columns.md

 ---
-group: ui-components-guide
-title: Columns component
+title: Columns component | Commerce Frontend Development
+decsription:
 ---

+# Columns component

 The Columns component is a collection of columns.
 It renders the `<table>` element and displays the records of the [Listing component](listing-grid.html) in this table.